Code-Institute-Submissions/ajgoward-Things-Near-Me/README.md

 *  Like the usual google maps there is a draggable icon near the zoom buttoms which you can drag onto your chosen street to view street view

-* Have a dog quiz
+* Have a dog quiz- If the user is waiting to decide on the business they wish to go there is a fun dog quiz to pass the time

-* Have a contact form
+* Have a contact form- If the user does not see there favourite dog friendly business they can contact me
-### Wireframes

-For this I used balsamiq please find the pdf in the [Wireframes](Wireframes/Things-Near-Me.pdf)

 ## Existing Features
 *	Navigation bar- allows all users to select the content they want to view by simply clicking them , this also collapses into a toggle on mobile devices to maintain space